 Waterfall Model

 The Waterfall Model is the most traditional Software Development Life Cycle (SDLC) methodology.
 It follows a linear, sequential approach, where each phase of the development process is completed one after another before moving on to the next.
-This model is likened to a waterfall, cascading through various stages without turning back.
+This model is like a waterfall; it flows through different stages without going back.

 The typical phases include: